Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

    Image alternative photo of ''
    The icones beside titles, radiobuttons and checkboxes came from font awesome

-   The idea for the collapsible summary widget came from '
+   The idea for the collapsible summary widget came from the Code Institute tutorials

- -Common practice to use code from other repositaries and tutorials-important to be specific to avoid plagiarism Code inspired by other repositaries and tutorials:
+Code inspired by Code institute tutorials:

 -Navigation tab-tutorial
 -iframe for applause video, site offers option to copy code directly